esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 Specifically, the following features will be unavailable:

--   Over-the-Air OS updates for Esper Enhanced Android OS
+-   Over-the-Air OS updates for Esper Foundation for Android OS

 -   Latest Device Agent updates for Devices running an Android version less than 6.0